Activities, Lesson Plans, and More

 Interpretation and Education - Historic Places

-To celebrate going back to school, Teaching with Historic Places highlights on the web the following lesson plans that consider important aspects of the history of education and educational facilities.
+Teaching with Historic Places highlights lesson plans that consider important aspects of the history of education and educational facilities.
 Based on historical sites listed in the National Register of Historic Places, these lessons were created by National Park Service interpreters, preservation professionals, and educators.
 The lessons are free and ready for immediate classroom use by students in history and social studies classes.

 Getting Started with Primary Sources